 Hospices may charge patients for the coinsurance payment for prescribed palliative drugs and biologicals furnished to non-inpatient hospice beneficiaries, up to a \$5 cap.
-A hospice's coinsurance schedule must be approved in advance by the Part A MAC.
-45
+A hospice's coinsurance schedule must be approved in advance by the Part A MAC.55

-Hospices may also charge patients coinsurance for each respite care day, equal to 5 percent of the CMS payment for a respite care day.46 Hospices may not otherwise charge for coinsurance.
+Hospices may also charge patients coinsurance for each respite care day, equal to five percent of the CMS payment for a respite care day.56 Hospices often do not charge for the respite coinsurance.
+Hospices may not otherwise charge for coinsurance.